 The question everyone is dying to know is why is Craigievar castle pink?!
 Well, I’ll give you a short history lesson.

 In 1626, William Forbes purchased the property from the Mortimer Family.
 There were the owners at the time but fell into bankruptcy.
 They had owned the estate for 300 years before this.

-Back then, the castle had a huge defence wall, some of which you can still see on your visit to the grounds.
+Back then, the castle had a huge defense wall, some of which you can still see on your visit to the grounds.